Separation and divorce

 You can act on your own, appeal to a lawyer or a legal advice service.

-You have to pay an advance on costs.
-The amount can vary from Fr.
-200.- to Fr.
-2'000.-, depending on the complexity of the case and the applications (amount of the maintenance contribution(s) and other measures).
+You will be asked to pay an advance on costs.
+The amount may vary from 200 to 2,000 CHF, depending on the complexity of the case and the conclusions (amount of maintenance payments and other measures).

 If your resources are insufficient to ensure the defence of your interests, you can request legal aid.